-Hamilton leads Verstappen in 1st practice at Dutch GP
+Ferraris top Dutch GP 2nd practice as Hamilton breaks down

 The sleepy resort town of 17,000 inhabitants burst to life as locals hung checkered flags from their windows on the road that leads from the train station to the circuit.

-About 65,000 fans packed into stands that were at 67-percent capacity because of coronavirus restrictions.
+About 65,000 fans packed into stands that were at 67% capacity because of coronavirus restrictions.
 All had to show a corona pass to get in.

 Their bright orange shirts gleaming against a clear blue sky it made for a glorious late summer feel, while others stood on sand dunes that looked over the venue.